 Treatment of Hair Loss in Dogs

-Treatment of dog hair loss involves identifying and dealing with the underlying cause.
+Treatment of dog hair loss of course depends on the underlying cause.

 If your dog suddenly loses his hair, try to look for other accompanying symptoms.
 This can help your vet to diagnose more speedily and accurately.